bianlab/MMW/README.md

 We have provided some test cases in the `Reconstruction/ExemplarData` folder.
 You can run the following command in the terminal:
 ```
 cd ./Reconstruction
-python Main.py --data_folder ExemplarData/ --data_name back_L_metal2_Ratio_0.25 --n_iter 1000 --use_init True --save_intermediate True
+python Main.py --data_folder ExemplarData/ --data_name data_0.25 --n_iter 1000 --use_init True
 ```
 The reconstructed 3D data (.mat) is in the `Reconstruction/Result` folder.
-If you set `save_intermediate=True`, the software will save the 2D maximum projection (.png) of reconstruction per 100 iterations.

 ### 3.2 Concealed target detection
-We have provided some test cases in the `Detection/image/0.1` and `Detection/image/0.25` folders corresponding to 10\% sampling ratio reconstructions and 25\% sampling ratio reconstructions.
+We have provided some test cases in the `Detection/images/0.1` and `Detection/images/0.25` folders corresponding to 10\% sampling ratio reconstructions and 25\% sampling ratio reconstructions.
 There are two detection networks in the `Detection/models` folder, one for 10\% sampling ratio, and the other for 25\% sampling ratio.
 Make sure you have yolov8 package or run the command:
 ```
 pip install ultralytics